propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

             details: oError.toString()
           })
         } else {
-          //change state of the form and buttons whether user logged in or not var oSimpleForm = this.byId("formId");
+          // Change state of the form and buttons whether user logged in or not var oSimpleForm = this.byId("formId");
           oSimpleForm.setVisible(true);
           var oBtnSignOut = this.byId("idConfirmSignOut");